 Audit and Ethics Committee - Appoints and confers with the independent registered public accounting firm on various matters, including the scope and results of the audit; authorizes special reviews or audits; reviews and approves quarterly and annual SEC filings; reviews internal auditing procedures and the adequacy of internal controls; and reviews policies and practices relating to compliance with laws, conflicts of interest and ethical standards of the Company.
-The committee held four meetings during the fiscal year ended June 30, 2021.
-The Committee members are William S. Creekmuir - Chair, Matthew A. Kaness, and Eric S. Rangen.
-The Board has determined that William S. Creekmuir, Matthew A. Kaness and Eric S. Rangen qualify as "audit committee financial experts" within the meaning of the Securities Exchange Act of 1934, as amended, referred to as the "1934 Act."
+The committee held five meetings during the fiscal year ended June 30, 2023.
+The committee members are William S. Creekmuir - Chair, M. Scott Culbreth and Jeanne McGovern.
+Jeanne McGovern joined the committee on September 30, 2022.
+The Board has determined that William S. Creekmuir, M. Scott Culbreth and Jeanne McGovern qualify as "audit committee financial experts" within the meaning of the Securities Exchange Act of 1934, as amended, referred to as the "1934 Act."

-Compensation Committee - Reviews performance, compensation and benefits of all executive officers; approves all equity compensation; develops and maintains succession planning policies and criteria for executive officers; and makes recommendations regarding Board compensation.
-The committee from time to time delegates authority to the chief executive officer to grant a limited number of awards under the Omnibus Stock Plan to persons that are not executive officers.
-For fiscal 2021, the committee obtained advice from the independent consulting firm Meridian Compensation Partners, LLC, referred to as "Meridian" which was hired by the committee.
-The committee sought Meridian's advice on adjustments to executive compensation and award grants due to the implications of COVID-19, director compensation benchmarks and components and increasing the number of shares authorized and amending award terms, under the Omnibus Stock Plan.
-The committee held nine meetings during the fiscal year ended June 30, 2021.
-The committee members are Mary C. Bottie - Chair, Kathryn P. Dickson and Eric S. Rangen.
+Compensation Committee - Reviews performance, compensation and benefits of all executive officers; approves all equity compensation; develops and maintains succession planning for executive officers; and makes recommendations regarding Board compensation.
+The committee from time to time delegates authority to the chief executive officer to grant a limited number of awards, previously under the Omnibus Stock Plan and currently under the 2022 Equity Incentive Plan, to persons that are not executive officers.
+During the 2022 calendar year, the committee obtained advice from the independent consulting firm Meridian Compensation Partners, LLC, referred to as "Meridian" which was hired by the committee.
+The committee sought Meridian's advice on, (i) defining the Company's peer group for purposes of compensation benchmarking, (ii) assessing the Company's officer compensation philosophy and defining a market-competitive total compensation package for officers, (iii) reviewing the Company's director compensation philosophy and assessing the market competitiveness of Board compensation, and (iv) new equity incentive plan development.
+The committee asked Meridian with respect to its assistance with defining officer compensation, that the recommendation include the ability to establish variable pay for performance targets that incentivize desired business results and have a reasonable probability of attainment, while clearly aligning management's interests and shareholder value.
+The committee held five meetings during the fiscal year ended June 30, 2023.
+The committee members are Mary C. Bottie - Chair, M. Scott Culbreth, Kathryn P. Dickson and Matthew A. Kaness.

-Nominating and Governance Committee - Recommends directors and reviews qualifications of director candidates; evaluates Board and individual director performance; develops and recommends a succession plan for the Board; reviews and recommends the practices, policies and procedures of the Board; conducts new Board member orientation and ongoing education for Board members; and reviews corporate responsibility, diversity and sustainability.
-The committee held twelve meetings during the fiscal year ended June 30, 2021.
-The Committee members are Matthew A. Kaness - Chair, Mary C. Bottie and William S. Creekmuir.
+Nominating and Governance Committee - Identifies and reviews qualifications of new director candidates; recommends new directors and conducts new Board orientation; evaluates Board and individual director performance; develops and recommends a succession plan for the Board; recommends composition of all committees; reviews and recommends all Governance practices, policies and procedures of the Board, including environmental, social and governance (ESG); conducts ongoing education for Board members; reviews all

+Shareholder proposals and recommends responses.
+The committee held eight meetings during the fiscal year ended June 30, 2023.
+The committee members are Matthew A. Kaness - Chair, Mary C. Bottie, William S. Creekmuir and Kathryn P. Dickson.